bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Syringes

 **Description**:

-Adds syringes that can provide effects such as speed, armor, health, or jump boosts.

-**Features**:

-- Single-use or limited-use consumables.
-- Customizable effect duration and power.
+One-use items that grant temporary boosts (speed, armor, health, or jump).
+Often used in combat or emergencies.

 ---

 ### Social Credit System

 **Description**:

-A ranking system that rewards players with points based on playtime, tasks, or admin awards.

-**Features**:

-- Accumulate points to unlock rewards.
-- Encourages positive behavior and participation.
+Awards points for desirable behavior or tasks.
+Points can unlock perks, titles, or bonuses.

 ---

 ### Prop-Based Construction

 **Description**:

-A construction system inspired by Rust, where players use items to build structures instead of a spawn menu.
+Inspired by Rust.
+Instead of spawning props freely, players use items to build structures in tiers.

-**Features**:

-- Immersive item-based building.
-- Tiered building parts (wood, metal, etc.).

 ---

 ### Farming

 **Description**:

-Introduces farmable items that players can plant and grow over time.

-**Features**:

-- Crop growth cycles and harvesting.
-- Different seeds and produce with various uses.
+Enables planting and growing crops over time, harvested for resources or sale.

 ---

 ### Advanced Injuries

 **Description**:

-Incorporates several injuries affecting gameplay (PTSD, Bleeding, Broken Arm/Leg, Concussion).

-**Features**:

-- Each injury has specific effects (DoT, slower reload, reduced speed).
-- Healable with proper medical treatments.
+Implements various injuries (bleeding, broken limbs, PTSD, concussion) with unique effects and specialized treatments.

 **Video**: